 He also showed excellent leadership abilities by being willing, albeit with some trepidation, to be open and honest.

-Stan was willing to talk openly and was not interested in being the “gotcha guy” who would come back with an “I told you so.”
+Stan was willing to talk openly.
+He had little interest in being the ‘gotcha guy.’
+There was no benefit in retorting with “I told you so.”

 Looking at the big picture

 Studies show that emotional intelligence is more important, or at least equally important, to intellectual capacity.